pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 A common mistake is to focus too much on style.
 Style is important: that's why there are style guides.
 Just let the bot do most of the trivial work.
 Each PR reviewer is a human who is supposed to focus on things beyond what a bot can do.
 When you are reviewing a PR, make sure that the changes do not break the program logic or increase the code base maintenance cost.

-Sometimes, making choices can be tricky.
+Sometimes, making choices of accepting or rejecting a PR can be tricky as in the following situations:

-For example, let's say there is a special optimization that can improve the overall performance by 30%.
-However, it introduces a totally different code path, and every subsequent feature must consider it.
-This creates a huge maintenance burden.
-Shall we accept or reject it?
+* Suppose that a PR contains special optimization that can improve the overall performance by 30%.
+However, the PR introduces a totally different code path, and every subsequent feature must consider it.

-Or let's say there's a critical bug and a PR is read to fix it, but there's a risk the PR will introduce other bugs.
-Shall we accept or reject it?
+* Suppose that a PR is to fix a critical bug, but the change in the PR is risky to introduce other bugs.

 If a PR under your review is in these tricky situations, what is the right choice, accepting the PR or rejecting it?
 The answer is always "it depends."
 Software design is more like a kind of art than technology.
 It is about aesthetics and your taste of the code.
 There are always trade-offs, and often there's no perfect solution.
 Still, there is a general standard (from [@shenli](https://github.com/shenli)).
 Maybe we call it, "Better than before?":